vedro-universe/vedro-docs/blog/2024-01-13-whats-new-vedro-v1.11/index.md

 ## Temp Keeper Plugin

-Introducing the Temp Keeper plugin — a convenient tool for managing temporary directories and files.
+Introducing the Temp Keeper plugin: a convenient tool for managing temporary directories and files.
 This feature simplifies the process of creating and handling temporary files and directories, essential for tests that require isolated environments.

 ```python
 import vedro